 2.2.10.
 "Tyre torque" means the moment on tyre rotation axle.

 2.2.11.
-"Load index" means numerical code associated with the maximum load a tyre can carry at the speed indicated by its speed symbol under the service conditions specified by the tyre manufacturer.
+"Load index" means a numerical code associated with the maximum load that a tyre can carry at the speed indicated by its speed symbol under the service conditions specified by the tyre manufacturer.

 2.3.
 Symbols and Abbreviated terms

-In addition to relevant symbols and abbreviated terms provided in Paragraph 1.3. of Annex 3 of this Regulation the following symbols and abbreviated terms apply to the indoor drum method.
+In addition to relevant symbols and abbreviated terms provided in Paragraph 1.3. of this Annex the following symbols and abbreviated terms apply to the indoor drum method.